One of the biggest pitfalls in not having a successful social media program, is the lack of consistency.

 Each week it is better to post at least once per week than not at all.
 You should never go weeks without posting because each time you begin to post again, it’s like starting all over.
 When planning your content, get creative and track the content which sees the most engagement.
 This will provide insight into what your followers find most valuable.

 Need help with creating a consistent, high-quality social media posting schedule?
-Sign up for a complimentary phone consultation.
+Schedule a 1-hour Social Session.